cryptopoly/whitepaper/readme.md

 Privacy is also an issue.
 While payments on most public blockchains lack privacy, we are able to mask any business logic or trade details from public view by using our pay-to-contract implementation.
 In the future we will integrate privacy enhancing transaction​ ​protocols​ ​into​ ​our​ ​product​ ​offerings.

 Scaling is another common concern when building applications on public blockchains.
 Network costs and wait times for customers using our platform can be variable depending on the available capacity of the public blockchain and the protocols they are using.
-With proper fee estimates, replace by fee functionality, transaction cut through, schnorr aggregation across inputs,, lightning networks and sidechains we can sufficiently manage this reality.
+With proper fee estimates, replace by fee functionality, transaction cut through, schnorr aggregation across inputs, lightning networks and sidechains we can sufficiently manage this reality.
 We understand that the security of decentralized system requires certain usability tradeoffs; transaction backlogs and a healthy free market are required to maintain the probabilistic security guarantees of the system [12].
 We embrace this reality and will engineer​ ​tools​ ​that​ ​smoothen​ ​the​ ​rough​ ​edges​ ​of​ ​these​ ​security-first​ ​distributed​ ​systems.

 Public blockchains can also experience controversial hard forks, an event wherein consensus code is modified in a backwards incompatible way.
 This results in the cryptocurrency fracturing into multiple coins.
 In the event of an irreconcilable hard fork, CommerceBlock reserves the right to select which networks its infrastructure and development​ ​efforts​ ​will​ ​support.